NextMonthLab/Rob-Hutt-Digital/GITHUB_PAGES_SETUP.md

 ### 2. Verify Deployment Workflow
 The `.github/workflows/deploy.yml` file is already configured and will:
-- Build the static application using `node build-static.js`
+- Deploy static files directly from the `/pallet` directory
-- Deploy to GitHub Pages automatically on every push to main/master
+- Deploy to GitHub Pages automatically on every push to main branch

 ### 3. Live Preview URL
 Once GitHub Pages is enabled, the template will be available at: